How a flight attendant from Texas ended up in an ICE detention center for six weeks

 Selene Saavedra Roman was nervous about going to work.

 She’s been a “dreamer” since 2012, when the Deferred Action for Childhood Arrivals program first started.
-Born in Peru, she’s lived in the United States for 25 years, since she was years old.
-But her immigration status is always in the back of her mind.
+Born in Peru, she has lived in the United States for 25 years, since she was 3.
+But her immigration status has been in the back of her mind.

 Which is why, when she got a job as a flight attendant, she decided to work for a regional company, Mesa Airlines, that wouldn’t ask her to travel around the world.
 And it’s why she told the company she was a DACA recipient and didn’t want to fly internationally.

-Yet, in February, Mesa scheduled her to fly to Mexico anyway, Saavedra Roman’s attorney said.
-And when she told them her concerns, the company wrongly assured her that she wouldn’t have trouble reentering the United States.
+Yet, in February, Mesa scheduled her to fly to Mexico, Saavedra Roman’s attorney said.
+And when she told them her concerns, the company assured her that she wouldn’t have trouble reentering the United States.

 But on Feb.
 12, customs officials detained Saavedra Roman shortly after she landed in Houston on her return flight.
 She would remain in custody for another six weeks.
 She was released Friday evening, but advocates are pointing to her case as an example of how the Trump administration’s attempts to end DACA — and the tug-of-war with the courts that followed — have confused recipients, their families, government agencies and private employers, muddling an already complex web of immigration policies.